reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 According to the official [documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html), `RestTemplate` is a synchronous client to perform HTTP requests.

-It is a higher-order API since it performs HTTP requests by using an HTTP client library like the JDK HttpURLConnection, Apache HttpClient, and others.
+It is a higher-order API since it performs HTTP requests by using an HTTP client library like the JDK [HttpURLConnection](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/net/HttpURLConnection.html), Apache HttpClient, and others.

-The HTTP client library takes care of all the low-level details of communication over HTTP while the `RestTemplate` adds the capability of transforming the request and response in JSON or XML to Java objects.
+The HTTP client library takes care of all the low-level details of communication over HTTP while the `RestTemplate` adds the capability of transforming the request and response in [JSON](https://www.json.org/json-en.html) or [XML](https://www.w3.org/XML/) to Java objects.
 By default, `RestTemplate` uses the class `java.net.HttpURLConnection` as the HTTP client.
 However, we can switch to another HTTP client library which we will see in a later section.

-Starting with Spring 5, the `RestTemplate` class is in maintenance mode.
-The non-blocking and [reactive](https://spring.io/reactive) `WebClient` is provided by the framework as a modern alternative to the `RestTemplate`. `WebClient` offers support for both synchronous and asynchronous HTTP requests and streaming scenarios.
-Therefore, `RestTemplate` will be marked as deprecated in a future version of the Spring Framework and will not contain any new functionalities.

-## Some useful methods of RestTemplate
+## Some Useful Methods of RestTemplate

 Before looking at the examples, it will be helpful to take a look at the important methods of the `RestTemplate` class.